nar-org/nar-specs/README.md

 ## Item Header

 Every item in a NAR archive need to start by an item header.
-The header is 256bits (4 Word64, 32 bytes) and is composed of:
+Size: 32 bytes (4 Word64) - unused bytes set to 0

 | Index | Size | Description |
 | ------| ---- | ----------- |